SEMESTER AT BROWN

 Fill out a Statement of Interest and bring it to E. Morse-Gagne in BkC124 or to C. Wilson in Jamerson Hall.

 Tougaloo College-Brown University Partnership

 The Brown-Tougaloo Partnership is a multifaceted relationship between Tougaloo College and Brown University that was formed in 1963 and formalized in 1964, during the Civil Rights Era.
-The Partnership enriches offers opportunities for student and faculty academic exchanges, collaborative research ventures, and administrative engagements.
+The Partnership offers opportunities for student and faculty academic exchanges, collaborative research ventures, and administrative engagements.

 This engagement between the histories and lives of a southern, historically black college and a northern, largely white Ivy-League university has inspired and influenced individuals on both campuses.

 Since its inception, over 760 Tougaloo and Brown students and faculty have participated in the program.